Vaccines that Protect Against Infectious Respiratory Diseases

 How Vaccines Are Approved

-First, the vaccine is tested in cells or animals to see if it can elicit an immune response and identify any serious side effects.
+The vaccine is extensively tested in cells or animals to see if it can elicit an immune response and identify any serious side effects.
 If animal testing seems safe and effective, this is when a group submits their study to the FDA for approval to move on to the next stage of testing.

-These trials are similar to Phase II but they can involve tens of thousands of individuals.
 Researchers give the new medicine or treatment to an even larger group of participants to confirm its effectiveness, monitor side effects, and collect information that will allow the new medicine or treatment to be used safely.
+They measure effectiveness by comparing the people who get the vaccine to a control group of people who did not get the vaccine.

 After a successful Phase III, the FDA will review the results and decide whether or not to approve it.
-Though each vaccine has a different benchmark for success, if the vaccinee goes through all phases and is found to be safe and effective, the FDA will then license the vaccine for distribution.
-Once licensed, the FDA will continue to monitor the production, potency and effectiveness of the vaccine.
-This may include Phase IV trials, monitoring manufacturing facilities, Vaccine Adverse Event Reporting system, Vaccine Safety Datalink monitoring VSAFE a new smartphone-based, after-vaccination health checker for people who receive COVID-19 vaccines.
+The vaccine must be safe and effective, and the benefits of the vaccine must outweigh risks.
+If approved, the FDA will then license the vaccine for distribution.
+Once licensed, the FDA will continue to monitor the production, potency and effectiveness of the vaccine through.

-If the need for the vaccine is urgent, such as the COVID-19 vaccines currently in or having completed Phase III testing, and the vaccine is found to be effective, the FDA may give preliminary or conditional approval before all the testing is completed.
-But this will only happen if positive results are being shown throughout all phases of testing.
+If the need for the vaccine is urgent, such as with a public health emergency like the COVID-19 pandemic, the process for approving vaccines may be expedited.
+The FDA may issue an emergency use authorization (EUA) before all the testing is completed.
+But this will only happen if positive safety and effectiveness results are shown throughout all phases of testing.
 Adverse events are also noted and evaluated to see if they impact authorization.
-For an EUA to be issued for a vaccine, for which there is adequate manufacturing information to ensure quality and consistency, FDA must determine that the known and potential benefits outweigh the known and potential risks of the vaccine.
+For an EUA to be issued for a vaccine, the FDA must determine that the known and potential benefits outweigh the known and potential risks of the vaccine.

 Emergency Use Authorization for Vaccines Explained | FDA